msclarissawhite/localhappenings-v2/USER_MANUAL.md

 The **Saved Locations** tab allows you to save frequently used venues with complete location and accessibility details.
 This eliminates the need to re-enter the same information for every event at the same venue.

 **Adding a Saved Location**: Click the **Add Location** button to open the saved location form.
-Fill in the location name (e.g., "Halifax Central Library"), province, municipality, neighborhood (optional), venue name (optional), address (optional), environment (Indoor/Outdoor checkboxes), and accessibility settings.
+Fill in the location name (e.g., "Halifax Central Library"), province, municipality, neighborhood (optional), venue name (optional), address (optional), environment (Indoor/Outdoor/Mixed Indoor-Outdoor checkboxes), and accessibility settings.
 The accessibility section includes all the same fields as the event submission form, allowing you to save venue-specific accessibility information.
 Click **Save Location** to add it to your saved locations.

 **Setting a Default Location**: Each saved location card displays a **Set as Default** button.
 Click this button to mark a location as your default venue.
 When you create a new event, the default location will be automatically selected in the "Quick Fill from Saved Location" dropdown, and all location and accessibility fields will be pre-filled.
 Only one location can be set as default at a time.
 The default location is indicated with a green **Default Location** badge.